-There is a ramp at the entrance to the museum so that wheelchair users have good access to the entire exhibition.
-Toilet facilities for persons with wheelchairs are being built for the opening of the museum on the 15th of april 2014.
+There is a ramp at the entrance to the museum so that wheelchair users have good access to the entire exhibition and there are toilet facilities for persons with wheelchairs.

 Find us by car

 You can plan your route by car at Krak.
 Free parking is provided near the museum

 Find us by public transport

 If you come by train in Helsingør-Gilleleje direction, you need to get off the train at Kildekrog Trinbræt or Dronningmølle Stations.